MemeLens: Multilingual Multitask VLMs for Memes: Related Work

-\paragraph{VLMs and meme-specific adaptation.} With the rise of strong VLMs, meme research increasingly studies how to adapt or prompt VLMs.
-Prompt-based formulations exploit implicit knowledge in language models for meme hate detection \citep{cao-etal-2022-prompting}.
+\paragraph{VLMs and meme-specific adaptation.} With the rise of strong VLMs, meme research has increasingly focused on adapting and prompting these models.
+Prompt-based approaches leverage the implicit knowledge of language models for hateful meme detection \citep{cao-etal-2022-prompting}.
 Retrieval-based methods target out-of-domain generalization in evolving meme ecosystems \citep{mei-etal-2024-rgcl,mei-etal-2025-rahmd}.
 Agentic and multi-agent paradigms explore zero-shot or adaptive evaluation for harmful memes \citep{liu-etal-2025-mind,chen-etal-2025-adammeme}.
-Finally, meme-centered safety evaluation benchmarks for VLMs emphasize ecological validity by using real meme images to probe harmful outputs \citep{lee-etal-2025-memesafetybench}.
-These advances motivate evaluating unified meme models not only under supervised fine-tuning, but also under prompting, retrieval, and agentic reasoning research.
+Finally, meme-centered safety benchmarks for VLMs improve ecological validity by using real memes to probe harmful outputs \citep{lee-etal-2025-memesafetybench}.

-\paragraph{Comparison with prior work.} Unlike prior work that typically targets a single task, dataset, or language, \memel{} frames meme understanding as \emph{unified multilingual, multimodal, multitask modeling}.
-We study how a single model can align heterogeneous taxonomies (e.g., harm, hate, persuasion) across diverse datasets by conditioning supervision on label semantics.